stefan-it/turkish-bert/README.md

 We also provide cased and uncased models that aŕe using a larger vocab size (128k instead of 32k).

 A detailed cheatsheet of how the models were trained, can be found [here](CHEATSHEET.md).

+## C4 Multilingual dataset (mC4)

+We've also trained an ELECTRA (cased) model on the recently released Turkish part of the [multiligual C4 (mC4) corpus](https://github.com/allenai/allennlp/discussions/5265) from the AI2 team.

+After filtering documents with a broken encoding, the training corpus has a size of 242GB resulting in tokens.

+We used the original 32k vocab (instead of creating a new one).

 # *DistilBERTurk*